Maximilian II Emanuel: Final years in Bavaria

 Back in Bavaria, Maximilian Emanuel focused on architecture projects to balance the failure of his political ambitions.
-It was bitter for him to witness the royal elevation of the German princes Augustus II the Strong (1697), Frederick I of Prussia (1701) and George I of Hanover (1714) as well as of his cousin Victor Amadeus II of Sardinia (1713) while his own political dreams could not be realized.
+It was bitter for him to witness the royal elevation of the German princes Augustus II the Strong (1697), Frederick I of Prussia (1701) and George I of Hanover (1714) as well as of his cousin Victor Amadeus of Sicily (1713) while his own political dreams could not be realized.

-Maximilian Emanuel then supported the new wars of the Habsburg against the Turks with Bavarian auxiliary forces (1717).
+Maximilian Emanuel then supported the Habsburgs in a new war against the Turks, contributing troops to the Army of the Holy Roman Empire in (1717).

 In 1724, he created a union of all lines of the Wittelsbach dynasty to increase the influence of his house.
 The Wittelsbach prince-electors Max Emanuel, his son Clemens August of Cologne, Charles III Philip, Elector Palatine and Franz Ludwig of Trier had at that time four votes at their disposal for the next imperial election.
 The crown of the Holy Roman Empire was sought for either Max Emanuel or his son Charles Albert.
-Already in 1722 Charles Albert had been married to the Habsburg princess Maria Amalia of Austria.
+Already in 1722 Charles Albert had been married to the Habsburg Archduchess Maria Amalia of Austria.

 In 1726, Max Emanuel died of a stroke.
 He is buried in the crypt of the Theatinerkirche in Munich.

 Cultural legacy

 During his entire reign Maximilian II Emanuel patronized the arts.
 As governor of the Spanish Netherlands he acquired numerous Dutch and Flemish paintings for the Wittelsbach collection.

 The first half of Max Emanuel's reign was still dominated by his parents' Italian court artists, like Enrico Zuccalli and Giovanni Antonio Viscardi.
-Between 1684 and 1688, Zuccalli built Italian style Lustheim Palace for Max Emanuel and his first wife Maria Antonia, located on a central island.
+Between 1684 and 1688, Zuccalli built the Italian style Lustheim Palace for Max Emanuel and his first wife Maria Antonia, located on a central island.
 With the appointment of Joseph Effner serving as chief architect of the court and the young François de Cuvilliés as his assistant, the French influence significantly increased and Max Emanuel's return in 1715 marked the origin of the era of Bavarian Rococo.

 The Nymphenburg Palace was enlarged, the Dachau Palace redesigned, and the new Schleissheim Palace was finally completed (1726) during Max Emanuel's reign.
 These palaces were connected with a network of canals as Max Emanuel had become acquainted with in the Netherlands.
 Between 1715 and 1717, he had the Baroque style Fürstenried Palace built by Effner as a hunting lodge which was the extension and modification of an already existing noble mansion.